Updated July 18, 2023

 Options for perk stipend solutions have grown tremendously over the past few years as more people turn to inclusive and flexible options for their people.

-This kind of software can be especially helpful if it communicates your food program details to your team members, tracks their spending balances, and spending.
+This kind of software can be especially helpful if it explains your food program details to your team members (and supports communication in remote teams), tracks their spending balances, and spending.
 Perk solutions should streamline your admin by having important information at your employees' fingertips.

 Keep in mind that food allowances are a taxable benefit.